rollingstorms/Custom-Loss-Functions-For-Deep-Autoencoder/README.md

-# SongSimilarityWithAttention
-Using Attention Layers in a variational autoencoder for mel spectrograms
+Custom loss functions for a deep autoencoder